|U.S. Colored Troops are believed to have formed here before their assault on Peach Orchard Hill |

 |Peach Orchard Hill, where the right flank of Hood's army was anchored on Dec.
 16, 1864, |

-bears no resemblance to its war-time appearance.
+bears little resemblance to its war-time appearance.
 A residential neighborhood and high school

 | Fierce, often hand-to-hand, fighting broke out on Dec.
 16, 1864, during the Army of Tennessee's|